On the Convergence of the ELBO to Entropy Sums: Equality to Entropy Sums at Stationary Points

 where the first and second line represent the most common standard forms.
 The only unusual part of our notation is the use of two separate symbols for prior and noise model parameters ($\PsiVec$ and $\ThetaVec$) and a notation that denotes them as vectors.
 For our purposes, and for generative models as defined in Definition~\ref{def:Gen_Model}, we first decompose the ELBO into three summands as follows:

-To finalize our notational preliminaries, we will use the {\em aggregated posterior} \citep[e.g.][]{MakhzaniEtAl2015,TomczakWelling2018,AnejaEtAl2021} as an abbreviation, i.e., we define (noting that the entity is an {\em approximation} to the posterior average): For the proof of our main result, we will require the parameterization criterion given in Definition~\ref{def:Param_Crit}.
+To finalize our notational preliminaries, we will use the {\em aggregated posterior} (e.g.\,\cite{MakhzaniEtAl2015,TomczakWelling2018,AnejaEtAl2021}) as an abbreviation, i.e., we define (noting that the entity is an {\em approximation} to the posterior average): For the proof of our main result, we will require the parameterization criterion given in Definition~\ref{def:Param_Crit}.
 As a preparation, we will show a property that applies for the (transposed) Jacobians $\delll{\zetaVecT(\PsiVec)}{\PsiVec}$ and $\delll{\etaVecT(\zVec;\ThetaVec)}{\thetaVec}$ if the parameterization criterion in Definition~\ref{def:Param_Crit} is fulfilled.
 The transposed Jacobians are defined in a notation consistent with (\ref{EqnIIMatrix}) and (\ref{EqnJJMatrix}).
-Concretely, the transposed Jacobian of $\zetaVec(\PsiVec)$ is defined as: The transposed Jacobian of $\etaVec(\zVec;\ThetaVec)$ constructed w.r.t.\ $\thetaVec$ (as a subset of $\ThetaVec$) is defined by: The following lemma will now derive a property from the parameterization criterion of Definition~\ref{def:EF_Gen_Model} that we will need for the proof of our main result.
+Concretely, the transposed Jacobian of $\zetaVec(\PsiVec)$ is defined as: The transposed Jacobian of $\etaVec(\zVec;\ThetaVec)$ constructed w.r.t.\ $\thetaVec$ (as a subset of $\ThetaVec$) is defined by: The following lemma will now derive a property from the parameterization criterion of Definition~\ref{def:EF_Gen_Model} that we will need for the proof of our main result. \begin{lemma} Consider an EF generative model as given by Definition~\ref{def:EF_Gen_Model}, and let the dimensionalities of the natural parameter vectors $\zetaVec$ and $\etaVec$ be $K$ and $L$, respectively.
+Let further $\delll{\zetaVecT(\PsiVec)}{\PsiVec}$ and $\delll{\etaVecT(z;\ThetaVec)}{\thetaVec}$ denote the transposed Jacobians in (\ref{lem:ITmatrix}) and (\ref{lem:JTmatrix}), respectively.